Foods to avoid high cholesterol

 HDL: High Density Cholesterol

 LDL stands for Low Density Lipoprotein.
 This is the nasty form of cholesterol.
-Your LDL should certainly be below 130 (3.4) and preferably below 100 (2.6).
-If it's above 130 you needed to be worried, and in the short term remembering FOODS TO AVOID HIGH CHOLESTEROL is important.
+It should certainly be below 130 (3.4) and preferably less than 100 (2.6).
+If it's above you need to be worried.

-Far more important, in the long term is foods that lower cholesterol...
+Far more important, in the long term is foods that lower cholesterol.

-Whilst mg/dL is the traditional unit for measuring cholesterol, the scientific community, and most of the world, is moving rapidly to mmol/L.
+Whilst mg/dL is the traditional unit for measuring cholesterol, the scientific community and most of the world is moving rapidly to mmol/L.

-LDL HDL chart
+LDL chart

-This LDL HDL chart gives you some idea of where you are in the troublesome fatty acids stakes.
+This LDL chart gives you some idea of where you are in the troublesome fatty acids stakes.
 There may be some foods to avoid high cholesterol.

 mg/dL mmol/L Good?
 Bad?